 When to go: Spring or summer (April – Aug) for sunshine and warmer temps.

 Thrifty tips: DIY lunches by getting baguettes & cheese from bakeries & grocery stores.
 Formule 1 and Ibis Budget are discount hotel chains.
 If you sleep just outside of cities big savings can be had!

 Car booking: Booking Buddy searches broadly across car rental sites (most of which offer free cancellation).
 Don't forget to do a quick search for coupon codes!
 Outdoorsy lets you book RVs and campervans direct from the owners at a fraction of the cost of a standard RV rental.

-Route 1 (Canadian Rockies, ~1 week) – Calgary – Banff – Lake Louise – Jasper – Edmonton – Elk Island National Park – Calgary.
+Route 1 (Canadian Rockies): Calgary – Banff – Lake Louise – Jasper – Edmonton – Elk Island National Park – Calgary.
 Allocate 1 week at least.

 When to go: summer (June – Aug) or fall (Sep – Oct) for ideal temps.
-Fall brings magnificent colours to the trees and far less tourists than summer.
+Fall brings magnificent colours and fewer tourists.

 Highlights: Endlessly flat wheat fields, Alberta badlands, quaint Canadian towns, big cities (Winnipeg, Calgary & Toronto are must-sees), infinite lakes, elusive wildlife such as moose, elk, deer, bears, and foxes.

 Thrifty tips: Jasper/Banff are expensive – camp when possible and if wanting to canoe, try cheaper alternatives to Lake Louise (e.g. Emerald Lake).
-If travelling to multiple national parks, you may want to buy an unlimited entry parks pass.
-Note: this is cheaper to order ahead online from Parks Canada, if possible.
+If travelling to multiple national parks, you may want to buy a parks pass.